 In May 2021, we obtained a US\$6 million Debenture from Hepalink.
-The Debenture bears interest at a rate of 10% per annum and matures on May 13, 2022.
+The Debenture bears interest at a rate of 10% per annum.
+During the year ended December 31, 2022, the maturity date of the Debenture, and the corresponding payment date of interest thereon, were both extended by one year from May 13, 2022 to May 13, 2023.
+Furthermore, subsequent to December 31, 2022, the Debenture was further amended to extend the maturity date to May 13, 2024, and to increase the interest rate to 12% per annum effective May 14, 2023.
 The loan is secured by all of our assets.

 We do not currently have sufficient cash available to repay the principal amount of the Debenture when it becomes due.
-Unless the Debenture is converted in full into equity or the maturity date is extended, we will have to raise additional capital to repay the Debenture on the maturity date of May 13, 2022.
+Unless the Debenture is converted in full into equity or the maturity date is extended, we will have to raise additional capital to repay the Debenture on the maturity date of May 13, 2024.